 8. Are you aware of unrealistic and unhelpful thoughts, and do you practice challenging them or letting them go? [_]

 There are two ways that we can successfully manage unhelpful thoughts.
-Firstly, we can try to challenge and change them, which is a CBT (cognitive behavioural therapy) strategy.
+Firstly, we can challenge and change them, which is a CBT (cognitive behavioural therapy) strategy.
 To do this, notice what you are thinking.
 Ask if it is a realistic or a helpful thought?
-If it not practical or desirable, ask yourself what ideas might be more useful to have.
+If it is not practical or desirable, ask yourself what ideas might be more useful to have.
 Then every time you have the initial thought, try to remind yourself of the more suitable replacement thought instead.
 Secondly, sometimes it is not the thought that we have that is problematic, but how much we get caught up in the idea or fuse with it.
-Each time you notice you are too fused with a thought, aim to create some distance or let it go using defusion skills, which is an ACT (acceptance and commitment therapy) strategy.
-Imagine the belief in a different colour or font, or said in a funny voice, or put it on a cloud and let it float away.
-Both thoughts challenging and defusion can be helpful for people, so see which strategy you like best, and then apply it whenever your thoughts are impairing your performance during training sessions.
+Each time you notice you are too fused with a thought, aim to create some distance or let it go using defusion skills, an ACT (acceptance and commitment therapy) strategy.
+Imagine the belief in a different colour or font, said in a funny voice, or put it on a cloud and let it float away.
+Both thoughts challenging and defusion, can be helpful for people, so see which strategy you like best, and then apply it whenever your thoughts are impairing your performance during training sessions.

 9. Are you practising in ways that simulate the conditions and pressure you will experience during the event? [_]

 Andre Drummond was an awful free throw shooter in basketball games in his first few NBA seasons, making much less than half his shots.
 Yet, in training, he could make 9 or 10 out of 10 regularly.
-If this is similar to you with a skill that you do well in training but poorly during events, experiment with the stakes during practice to make it more game-like or have more on the line.
-Every missed free-throw at training might equal two laps of running around the court or 20 pushups.
+If this is similar to a skill that you do well in training but poorly during events, experiment with the stakes during practice to make it more game-like or have more on the line.
+Every missed free throw at training might equal two laps of running around the court or 20 pushups.
 It would mean that the athlete may tense up a bit more, meaning better preparation and more practice for tense in-game situations.

 10. Are you also allowing yourself to have fun, experiment with skills and play games? [_]

-Extreme athletes like skateboarders and freestyle skiers don’t always practice deliberately, especially not the athletes who started the field.
-They improved their skills by doing what they loved, playing around with their friends, and challenging each other to push their boundaries and see what is possible.
+Extreme athletes like skateboarders and freestyle skiers don’t always practice deliberately, especially not those who started the field.
+They improved their skills by doing what they loved, playing around with their friends, and challenging each other to push their boundaries and see what was possible.
 So even though deliberate practice is the best way to improve specific skills, getting into a flow state and not thinking about things too much is the best way to improve performance.
 Don’t forget to have fun, play around, push yourself just outside your comfort zone, and see what happens.